 After completing ANY significant task:

 1. **Update CONTEXT.md immediately.** Don't wait until session end.
+Budget: ≤150 lines.

-2. **Update index.yaml.** Set last_session date at session end.
+4. **Update index.yaml.** Set last_session date.

-5. **Commit to git.** At logical checkpoints.
+6. **Commit to git.** At logical checkpoints.

 **Location:** `{workspace}/projects/`